Ohio Financial Assistance Programs.

-You can obtain aid, grants and assistance in all counties and cities located in Ohio, including Columbus and Cleveland.
-In addition to the programs offered by the state listed below, find organizations and charities in Ohio that can provide help with paying bills and other expenses such as rent.
+You can obtain aid, grants and assistance in all counties and cities located in Ohio listed below, including Columbus and Cleveland.
+In addition to the programs offered by the state listed below, find organizations and charities in Ohio that can provide help with paying bills, address employment needs and pay for other expenses such as rent.

 Ohio Department of Job and Family Services (ODJFS)